jurrien-fakkeldij/chapter-workshop-beth/README.md

 ```
 You can view the result at http://localhost:3000/

-LEFT OFF HERE!!

 ### CRUD
 Now we are going to create the CRUD (create, read, update, delete) functionality.

 #### Update
 Why not start with update it is only 3rd in the acronym, create is really hard and we already have read sort of.
-Let's start with update, to be able to toggle whether or not a todo is actually
+To be able to toggle whether or not a todo is actually done we need to create a `POST /todos/toggle/:id` route.
-done.
-For this we need to add a post call to our router/
+Let's add this to our router as below.
 ```typescript
 .post(
   "/todos/toggle/:id",